thomasclarke1969/documentation/atlas/android/plug-in-your-users.md

 #Add Your Users to Atlas
 Layer recognizes that you might already have a User Model in your app.
-Atlas can work with any User Model as long as it implements the `Participant` interface.
+Atlas can work with any existing user management system - all you have to is implement the `Participant` interface.
 You can create your class, implement `Atlas.Participant`, and add any other relevant fields (such as avatar image, username, phone number, etc).

 ```java
 public class Participant implements Atlas.Participant {